 Sometime after completing the Progressive Receiver I got to thinking about a couple of areas of the original design that, when built, did not appear to perform as I had expected from them to so I decided to have another look.
 The first one to revisit was the 40 metre bandpass filter without the dual gate MOSFET amplifier.
 It had a 'knee' in frequency response just above the desired passband response.
-It's not really a big issue the other bands did not have the same knee so I wanted to investigate.
-I had already worked out that it was most likely due to the response of the low pass portion of the filter.
-I simulated the LPF section of the filter in Elsie and noted that the 3dB point in the roll-off was about 9MHz as can be seen by looking at marker 3 in the top right photo.
+It's not really a big issue, in fact it's quite normal when cascading two filters, however the other bands did not have the same knee so I wanted to investigate.
+I simulated the LPF section of the filter in Elsie and noted that the point in the roll-off was well above the bandpass filter's upper roll-off as can be seen by looking at marker 3 in the top right photo.
 The LPF was rebuilt with the 3dB point around 7.5MHz then retested.
 The improved filter response is shown in the photo at the bottom left.
 This is what I had expected to see when I first built the filter.
-Further testing will be done in the radio.
+The trade-off is a bit more insertion loss.
+Further testing will be done with the board fitted into the radio.

 11th November 2019

 The updated component values in the circuit below

 The VFO as built had a significant amount of distortion on the output waveform which contributed to increased harmonic output.
 I had a spare VFO board so had another look at it to investigate the cause of the distortion.

 Waveforms with dual gate MOSFET's source resistor bypassed.
 The sinewave shape has improved and harmonics power has reduced.